Caerii/OpenGalea/README.md

 3.  **Start the Experience:** Launch the OpenGalea app on your Quest 3.

 ### 9.2 Multiplayer Mode <a name="92-multiplayer-mode"></a>

+In our example app, multiple users collaborate using their BCI alpha channels: each user's alpha values are visualized as pillars, and users help a running character jump over obstacles by entering a rest state (high alpha) when the character needs to jump.

 1.  **Hardware Setup:** Each participant needs a fully assembled OpenGalea headset, a Quest 3, and a laptop.
 2.  **Software Setup:**